Learn Python with Talk Python's 270 hours of courses

 04:09 And if you're interested in sports, I think also if you're interested in just examples that connect with people, right?

-04:16 Imagine you're a university professor and you don't wanna use the New York City tax data one more time.
+04:16 Imagine you're a university professor and you don't want to use the New York City tax data one more time.

-04:24 You wanna say, well, maybe people are into soccer, American football, or NBA, whatever it is, right?
+04:24 You want to say, well, maybe people are into soccer, American football or NBA, whatever it is, right?

 04:31 Maybe you could come up with something more interesting.